mroberts1/social-media-theory-summer-2022/README.md

 ### COURSE TEXTS

 **Required**

 - Nicholas A. John, _The Age of Sharing_.
 Cambridge: Polity Press, 2016.
-ISBN: 978-0745662510
 - Gretchen McCulloch, _Because Internet: Understanding the New Rules of Language_.
 Riverhead Books, 2019.
-ASIN: B076GNS3J4

 **Recommended**

 - Matthew Brennan, _Attention Factory: The Story of TikTok and China's ByteDance_, 2020.
-ISBN: 979-8694483292
 - Tim Hwang, _Subprime Attention Crisis: Advertising and the Time Bomb at the Heart of the Internet_.
 FSG Originals, 2020.
-ISBN: 978-0374538651
 - Whitney Phillips and Ryan M. Milner, _You Are Here: A Field Guide for Navigating Polarized Speech, Conspiracy Theories, and Our Polluted Media Landscape_.
 Cambridge, MA: MIT Press, 2021.
-- Joanna Zylinska, ed., [_The Future of Media_](https://kclpure.kcl.ac.uk/portal/files/171061098/Future_of_Media_Open_Access.pdf).
+- Joanna Zylinska, ed., [_The Future of Media_](https://kclpure.kcl.ac.uk/portal/en/publications/the-future-of-media(ed3f1ada-a46e-4c74-ac5b-9cd59000a732).html).
 London: Goldsmiths Press, 2022.
-[Open Access]
+[Open Access](https://kclpure.kcl.ac.uk/portal/files/171061098/Future_of_Media_Open_Access.pdf)

 **Other sources**
 These sources are either freely available online or will be posted as PDFs on Blackboard.

+- Yves Citton, _The Ecology of Attention_.
+Cambridge: Polity Press, 2017 [French edition: _Pour une écologie de l'attention_, Éditions du Seuil, 2014]
 - Daniel Miller, _How the World Changed Social Media_.
 London: UCL Press, 2016.
 - Tony D. Sampson, Stephen Maddison, Darren Ellis, _Affect and Social Media: Emotion, Media, Anxiety and Contagion_.
 London and New York: Rowman & Littlefield, 2018.
 - José van Dijck, _The Culture of Connectivity: A Critical History of Social Media_.
 Oxford: Oxford University Press, 2013.
-- Joanna Zylinska, ed., _The Future of Media_:

 ***